evliyademiray/evliyademiray/README.md

 - 👋 Hi, This is Evliya  DEMİRAY
-- 👀 I’m currently interest in HTML, CSS, ,SCSS, JAVASCRIPT, REACT.
+- 👀 I’m currently interest in HTML, CSS, SCSS, JAVASCRIPT, REACT.
 - ⚡ I am here to create unique and inspiring responsive websites.
 - 📫 You can reach with evliya.demiray-45@hotmail.com